skycatchfire/handbook/benefits-and-perks.md

 ## Paid Time Off

-Paid Time Off (PTO) is anything that keeps you from working like a vacation, feeling sick, or just need time away.
+Our policy for Paid Time Off (PTO) is flexible and unlimited.
+We believe our employees should be responsible to plan vacations and time off that won't negatively impact the business.
+PTO is anything that keeps you from working like a vacation, feeling sick, or just need time away.
 Employees are encouraged to schedule time off whether it's for travel or just to get things done around the house.

-Our policy for PTO is very flexible.
-We believe that our employees should be responsible to plan vacations and time off that won't negatively impact the business.

-It's expected that employees take vacations and time off.
-We don't limit this time per year.

-To schedule time off:
+Guidelines for PTO:

+1. No more than one team member from each team out at a time.
+2. Provide at least one month notice for more than 5 days of PTO.
-1. Confirm that it won't negatively impact your projects by not being available during that time.
-Consider other team members that might have already scheduled overlapping time off and how that might impact your projects also.
+3. Confirm that your time off won't negatively impact your projects or the business.

-2. Add your time off to the shared [PTO calendar](https://calendar.google.com/calendar/b/1?cid=Y18xNHVqOG9sOTloamttMXZjNWtpOGlrZGN0OEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
-3. Add your time off to the [PTO spreadsheet](https://docs.google.com/spreadsheets/d/1WHRMrQ57liLpu9vSsKXdQIIh-c3U3pzlUCPiFJFaKvo/edit#gid=0).
+To schedule time off just add your time off to the [PTO calendar](https://calendar.google.com/calendar/b/1?cid=Y18xNHVqOG9sOTloamttMXZjNWtpOGlrZGN0OEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) and the [PTO spreadsheet](https://docs.google.com/spreadsheets/d/1WHRMrQ57liLpu9vSsKXdQIIh-c3U3pzlUCPiFJFaKvo/edit#gid=0).

 ## Observed Holidays